-Although the Company will place substantially all of its cash resources in the Escrow Account, this may not protect those funds from third-party claims.
+Although it is intended that the Company will hold 99% of the Proceeds on the Escrow Account, this may not protect those funds from third-party claims.
 There is no guarantee that all prospective target businesses, sellers or service providers appointed by the Company will agree to execute agreements with the Company waiving any right, title, interest or claim of any kind in or to any amounts held in the Escrow Account, or if executed, that this will prevent such parties from making claims against the Escrow Account.
 The Company may also be subject to claims from tax authorities or other public bodies that will not agree to limit their recourse to funds held by the Company outside the Escrow Account.
-Accordingly, the amounts held in the Escrow Account may be subject to claims which take priority over the claims of the Ordinary Shareholders and, as a result, the per-Ordinary Share liquidation amount could be less than €10 or even zero due to claims of such creditors (see the section Proposed Business - Liquidation if no Business Combination).
+Accordingly, the amounts held in the Escrow Account may be subject to claims which take priority over the claims of the Ordinary Shareholders and, as a result, the per-Ordinary Share liquidation amount could be less than €10 or even zero due to claims of such creditors (see the section Proposed Business - Effecting the Business Combination - Liquidation if no Business Combination).